MarkZeller/assembleflow/README.md

 ### Usage
 Assembleflow uses the `nextflow.config` file to provide parameters to the pipeline.
-To run the pipeline simply upodate the `nextflow.config` file:
+To run the pipeline simply update the `nextflow.config` file:
 Areas to configure:
-* reads: folder containing the paired-end reads
+* reads: folder containing paired-end sequence reads
-* adapt: location of the file that contains the adapter sequences in fasta format
+* adapt: location of the file that contains the adapter sequences in fasta format (./bin/adapter_sequences.fasta)
-* db: location of the database used by Diamond
+* db: location of the Diamond database
-* scaf_len: contig length filter (reads below this length will be ignored when assigning taxonomy)
+* scaf_len: contig length filter (contigs below this length will be ignored when assigning taxonomy).
 * outdir: output directory